 In addition to the beauty, culture, and history of Spain's continental area, its many islands offer a completely different vacation experience.
-Filled with their own unique attractions and appeal, Spain's Canary, Balearic, and Atlantic islands are wonderfully diverse destinations.
+Filled with their own unique attractions and appeal, Spain's Canary, Balearic, and Atlantic islands are wonderfully diverse places to visit.

 Spain's islands are primarily in two areas: The Balearic Islands are in the Mediterranean Sea, and the main islands include the well-known Ibiza and Mallorca (also called Majorca), as well as Menorca and Formentera.
 The Canary Islands are out in the Atlantic Ocean, closest to the African coast of Morocco.
 The main Canary Islands are Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, and El Hierro.